Utkarsh067/Deploy-Web-app-on-AWS-EC2/README.md

 2. Verify that the main.tf file exists in the directory.
 If not, copy it manually.

-📝 Ensure the key name in main.tf (pemFile) matches the key pair available in your AWS account.
+Note: Ensure the key name in main.tf (pemFile) matches the key pair available in your AWS account.

 ### 📄 Configuration Summary